 Mintable claims to be the most comprehensive digital file marketplace today.
 It is a place where even beginners who don’t have prior knowledge about coding or programming can create their own digital items without being too intimidated.

-While other NFT marketplaces sell digital items for photography, Mintable expands their categories to include more complex files from more complex programs.
+While other NFT marketplaces sell digital items for photography, Mintable expands its categories to include more complex files from more complex programs.

 Each collection on Mintable has a preview image, making it easy to tell which ones are yours.
 It makes things neat and easy to verify across the blockchain.